theBowja/genshin-db/readme.md

 All in-game languages are supported for query and result.

-Install Node and npm.
-Then install the package in your project with:
+Install Node v12 or higher.
+Install npm.
+Then install this package into your project with:
 ```cmd
 npm install genshin-db
 ```